-The Company shares its premise with other companies controlled by a director of the Company, and is allocated its proportion of the annual rent.
+The Company shares its premise with other companies and is allocated its proportion of the annual rent.

 11. SEGMENTED INFORMATION

 The Company's operations are all conducted in one industry segment, the exploration and development of exploration and evaluation assets.
 The Company's exploration and evaluation assets are located in Kenya and Mexico.